justrealmilk/braytech.org-translations/README.md

 ## Contributing translations TL;DR

-1. Fork the repo
+1. Fork the repo.

-2. Add translations by changing the lines started with 🦘 (delete roo emoji after translation)
+2. Add translations by changing the lines started with 🦘 (delete roo emoji after translation).

-3. Create a pull request
+3. Create a pull request.

 ## Contributing translations online a.k.a. easy translation

-1. First of all if you don't have a GitHub account __create a GitHub account__
+1. First of all if you don't have a GitHub account __create a GitHub account__.

 2. In this repo open the folder with you language and click on translation file.
 On top right angle find an edit icon and click it.